-In the first instance, you can call us on 1300 133 177 for access to our complimentary limited personal advice from one of our qualified financial planners over the telephone.
+In the first instance, you can call us on 1300 133 177 for access to general advice from one of our qualified financial planners over the telephone.

-We can also arrange an appointment for a consultation with one of our financial planners in any of our locations around Australia.
+We can also arrange an appointment for a consultation with one of our NGS financial planners.
 An NGS financial planner is well-qualified to provide retirement and estate planning advice.
 They recommend strategies rather than products and operate on a fee for service basis only.
-To make an appointment phone us on 1300 133 177 or complete the Financial planning enquiry form at ngssuper.com.au/advice
+To make an appointment phone us on 1300 133 177 or complete the Financial advice enquiry form at ngssuper.com.au/advice

-If you were born before 1 July 1963 then you have already reached your preservation age.
-If you were born between 1 July 1963 and 30 June 1964 your preservation age will be 59.
+^{1.} If you were born before 1 July 1964 then you have already reached your preservation age.
 If you were born after this time, your preservation age will be age 60.
-See our fact sheet Gaining access to your super available at ngssuper.com.au/PDS for more details.
+See our fact sheet Gaining access to your super available at ngssuper.com.au/factsheets for more details.